DPDK/grout/README.md

   hiding this in the API)
 - no api to list all configured routes
 - is it ok to modify the fib while performing lookups in parallel?
+- missing neon vector code for dir24 and trie.